weaveworks/weave/site/using-weave/manual-ip-address.md

 You can specify an IP address and a network explicitly, using Classless Inter-Domain Routing or [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).

-For example, in the example, $HOST1 and $HOST2, in CIDR notation you could run your containers as follows:
+For example, we can launch a couple of containers on $HOST1 and
+$HOST2, respectively, with specified IP addresses, as follows...

 On `$HOST1`: